-In the 2018 Building and Site Capital Projects Fund, the fund balance decreased by \$17.6 million this year, as the School District continued to spend down the bond proceeds.
+In the 2021 Building and Site Capital Projects Fund, the fund balance increased by 17.2 million this year, as the School District received proceeds from the 2021 Building and Site bonds.
+This fund is part of Series II to renovate Steele Elementary.